 Artichoke dip is always a hit, but when you bake it into a mini golden, crispy shell, suddenly, dipping bread becomes an afterthought.

 If you’re searching for a crowd-pleasing vegan appetizer for a holiday party, game day, or any gathering year-round, these bite-sized cups are a fantastic option.
-They are easy to make and bring the classic flavors of the classic dip into a fun, portable treat everyone will love.
+They are easy to make and bring the classic flavors of the classic dip into a fun, portable treat.

 For other appetizers, try Stuffed Vegan Jalapeño and Cheese Bites, Vegan Caprese Salad Skewers, Grilled Vegan Kebabs, or Easy Vegan Pizza Rolls.